- Network problems are notoriously unpleasant and the limited in Windows 10 doesn't deliver any information on the problem.

 To reset your router, you need to access your router’s configuration page and choose the reset options from there.
 However, you can also reset your router by pressing the hidden reset button on your router.

 For detailed instructions on how to reset your router, we advise you to check your router’s instruction manual.
-Keep in mind that by resetting your router your Wi-Fi network will become disabled, so you’ll have to set it up again.
+Remember that resetting your router will make your Wi-Fi network disabled, so you’ll have to set it up again.

 This is rather simple, and to see how to do it properly on your PC, we advise you to check your motherboard manual for detailed instructions.
 This is an unlikely solution, but few users claim that it works, so be sure to try it out.

-Once you uninstall the network driver, restart your PC and the Windows will install the missing driver automatically.
+Once you uninstall the network driver, restart your PC, and Windows will install the missing driver automatically.